WojtekKamilowski/CI_PP1_CDVMR/README.md

 To clone the GitHub repository you should:
 1. Open the repository: https://github.com/WojtekKamilowski/CI_PP1_CDVMR
-2. In the Code tab select click on Code button and select the preffered option (HTTPS/SSH/Github CLI) and click the copy button on the right of URL
+2. In the Code tab select click on Code button and select the preferred option (HTTPS/SSH/Github CLI) and click the copy button on the right of URL
 3. Open Git Bash and change the current working directory to the desired one.
 6. Type git clone and paste the previously copied URL from GitHub then pressing the enter button should create a local clone.